d-bl/GroundForge-help/docs/snow-mix/index.md

 For the next step, the counting page explores two families with [recipes](/MAE-gf/docs/counting-snow/#exploring-families).
 These examples are not exhaustive.
-So we can create a multitude of 217 recipes without even having decided about the stitches for 6-pair snowflakes.
+So we can create a multitude of 217 recipes without even counting the variations with different stitches for 6-pair snowflakes.

 ### Look a likes

-To get more at your fingertips without dazzling you, the gallery leaves out look a likes that are (relatively) simple modifications of others.
+To avoid an overwhelming gallery, we omit look a likes that are (relatively) simple modifications of others.
 Some gallery items make look only tilted, but the difference in the recipes may not be trivial.
 Others require little changes but may have a big impact on the look.